secured lock Secured with SHA-256 Encryption

 What are the teen driving laws in Minnesota?

-Teen Driving Stages in Minnesota The licensing laws in Minnesota allow for a teen to use the multi-stage learning opportunity to get comfortable behind the wheel.
+Teen Driving Stages in MinnesotaMinnesota’s licensing laws allow teens to use the multi-stage learning opportunity to get comfortable behind the wheel.
 A teen can apply for an instruction permit at the age of 15.

 If you are above age 15 and have completed 30 hours of classroom instruction, you can write the knowledge test and get your instruction permit.
-The instruction permit allows you to practice driving under the supervision of either a certified instructor or a licensed driver of age 21 or older.
+The instruction permit allows you to practice driving under the supervision of a certified instructor or a licensed driver of age 21 or older.

 To qualify for the next stage, the provisional driver’s license, you must be at least 16 and have logged 40 hours of supervised driving, including 15 hours of nighttime driving.

-To successfully obtain a provisional driver’s license, you must have held a conviction-free instruction permit for at least six months and passed an approved driver education course.
+To obtain a provisional driver’s license, you must have held a conviction-free instruction permit for at least six months and passed an approved driver education course.

 What is the license renewal procedure in Minnesota?